-DVB started out over a year ago brainstorming on tagline ideas that would be hard to forget.
+DVB began brainstorming in October of 2019 on tagline ideas that would be hard to forget.
 Extensive research was done about what makes a good tagline stick.
 Despite being a small business in Delmarva compared to the global companies being studied, one thing remains the same: We want to leave the world a better place than we found it.
-It’s rare these days for small business to really take the time to examine their own company culture and check the pulse of the current state of the world to devise a good tagline.
+It’s rare these days for small business to take the time to examine their own company culture and check the pulse of the current state of the world to devise a good tagline.

 Our creative developer, Jenny Kerr Schroen, did not want to settle for the mediocre when it came to this important decision.
 Not being from the building industry, she had a unique perspective once she came on board with DVB in January of 2019.
 Here's her take: